-This didn’t seem to satisfy my aunt—she grew up in Cartagena and would’ve had a stronger grasp of South American poverty than either of us—but we had to move on to other topics.
+None of that satisfied my aunt—she grew up in Cartagena and would’ve had a stronger grasp of South American poverty than either of us—but we had to move on to other topics.
 There were more likely threats, like what we would do if the boat capsized during a storm, or what would happen if we ran out of water a hundred miles offshore.

 I’ve thought of that moment a lot since our cruise along the coastline of Colombia.
 Especially after a night shift about 60 miles north of Buenaventura.
-Because pirates are never more real than when you can see their spotlights sweeping the waterline off your bow, or when you can hear their outboards roaring over the rush of the surf, hunting for you in the black of night.
+Because pirates are never more real than when you can see their spotlights sweeping the waterline off of your bow, or when you can hear their outboards roaring over the rush of the surf, hunting for you in the black of the night.

-A week before setting sail for Colombia, Taylor and I found ourselves sharing a beer with a couple of San Diegans in a Yacht Club near Panama City.
+A week before we embarked for Colombia, Taylor and I found ourselves sharing a beer with a couple of San Diegans in a Yacht Club near Panama City.
 Our restaurant overlooked the mouth of the Panama Canal.
 The Bridge of Americas glowed in the dusklight, with the silhouette of mountains behind, and the Taboga Islands beyond.
 The San Diegans were telling us to sail straight for Ecuador, to go out and around Colombia.